jarviscanada/jarvis_data_eng_VishaySingh/README.md

 been fascinated by what technology can do to solve real world problems, which is exactly what I want to do in the software industry.
 In fact, learning new things is a passion of mine, so software provides the perfect avenue to continually challenge myself.
-This mindset lead to my projects at Jarvis, which includes a Linux/SQL server usage bot, a Java grep implementation & JDBC app, a Twitter CRD backend app, and a SpringBoot backend trading app.
-Before Jarvis, I was involved in different projects like a MERN stack web app, an RNN song lyric model, and a lecture on rootkits with respect to cybersecurity.
+This mindset lead to my projects at Jarvis, which includes a Linux/SQL server usage bot, a Java grep implementation & JDBC app, a Twitter CRD backend app, and a fullstack React.js & SpringBoot trading app.
+Before Jarvis, I was involved in different projects like a MERN stack web app, an RNN generative song lyric model, and a lecture/tutorial on rootkits with respect to cybersecurity.
 In my spare time, I'm either building computers, playing video games, or learning guitar.